johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Header.md

-# CanvasX Header Component
+# VitalDS Header Component

-The CX Header Component provides a header with the following elements:
+The Vital Header Component provides a header with the following elements:

 - Logo
 - Menu